 By Car: Journey time is about 1 hr 10 mins.
 Note that the historic centre of Siena is car free and pedestrianised.

-By Train: Trains run from Firenze S.M.
+By Train: This is one of the easiest day tours from Florence as trains run from Firenze S.M.
 Novella station to Siena around every 30 mins throughout the day.
 Travel time between 1 hr 30 mins and 1 hr 45 mins depending on the train.
 Price from €10 one way.
 More information on the Trenitalia website.
 At the station, you can take bus number 3 (linea 3) for the 10 min ride to the historic centre.

 By Bus: A bus service is also offered by BusItalia Sita Nord from Florence to Siena